stefanszymanski/my-public-data/README.md

 This repository contains:

-* public GPG key and subkeys
+- public GPG key and subkeys
-* public SSH key
+- public SSH key (exported with `gpg2 --export-ssh-key`)